w3c/wcag-act-rules/content/index.md

 ## Proposed Rules for WCAG 2

 These ACT Rules are used to test conformance issues of WCAG 2.0 or 2.1.
-These rules will be considered for approval once they are fully implemented in at least one evaluation tool or methodology.
+These rules will be considered for approval once they are fully implemented in at least one test tool or methodology.

 <ul>
 {%- for rule in site.data.wcag-act-rules.rules["act-rules"] %}